Read the full article in the fall-winter 2013 issue of

 One way the law school supports community outreach for faculty and students is through the clinical program.

-The clinics — Civil Legal Assistance, Community Development, Consumer Financial Transactions, Immigration, Juvenile Justice and Domestic Violence — give students practical experience in using the legal theory they learned in classes to solve real problems for real people.
+The clinics — Civil Legal Assistance, Community Development, Consumer Financial Transactions, Immigration, Youth Justice and Domestic Violence — give students practical experience in using the legal theory they learned in classes to solve real problems for real people.

 Local, state and federal agencies and nonprofits refer clients to the clinics.
 Most of the clinics accept from eight to 24 students per year (depending on whether one or two faculty members can supervise and whether the students sign up for one or two semesters), and the number of cases each student takes on depends on the complexity of each case and how long they take to resolve.